.

 verbs

-if something provides a person, animal or plant
+if something provides an individual, an animal

-growth and good health and attitude;
+for life, growth and good health and attitude;

 to provide with food or other substances necessary for life and growth;